Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 We can pass in data from properties for a class and use the data to pass into test method to test different test cases.

-1. Create a csv file, righ click GameEngine.Tests project and select add a new item add Text file Name it `TestData.csv` after you create the file rigth click file and got to properties and under copy file change to always to avoid file not found error.
+1. Create a csv file, right click GameEngine.Tests project and select add a new item add Text file Name it `TestData.csv` after you create the file right click file and got to properties and under copy file change to always to avoid file not found error.

 2. Add Data to the comma seperated csv file